-In my experience probably one of the most effective methods of application for this is the personal inhaler.
+In my experience probably one of the most effective methods of application for dealing with seasonal allergies is the personal inhaler.
 It serves as a quick and easy method of application, that can always be available as it is small and easily fits into a pocket.
 More often than not all it takes is a few quick sniffs to bring relief.
 This can be even more effective when the oils in the blend are chosen for the individuals own particular symptoms.

 So what oils will you choose?